k2-fsa/sherpa/docs/source/onnx/nemo/nemotron-streaming.rst

 Real-time speech recognition from a microphone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please use the following command real-time speech recognition with a microphone:
+Please use the following command for real-time speech recognition with a microphone:

 .. code-block::